 You can petition for an Order of Protection in either a Criminal or Family Court.

 In Criminal Court, charges must be filed against the perpetrator.
 Notify Law Officers that respond that you want to ask for an Order of Protection.
 You can also talk to the Assistant District Attorney in court to ask for an Order of Protection.

 In Family Court, specific reasons must be listed and the perpetrator must be one of the following:

-- Related by blood or marriage
+- Related by blood or marriage.

-- The parent of child/ren in common
+- The parent of child/children in common.

-- Formerly an intimate partner
+- Formerly an intimate partner.

 You can file a petition in Erie County Family Court located at One Niagara Plaza in Buffalo.
 Petitions are filed on the Fourth Floor.
 You can ask to have an advocate assist you in filling out the paperwork, you may also hire an attorney.
 If you cannot afford an attorney, you can ask the judge for a referral to Legal Services.

 If you feel you are in immediate danger, a temporary Order of Protection may be granted to you.
 You will have the right to see a judge the same day or the very next morning.
 Be prepared to wait.

 If possible bring evidence of abuse (photos, medical and police reports) make sure you inform the clerk of all the details of the incident and any threats the perpetrator has made.